 If you were holding VXX options (long or short) when the reverse split occurred there’s theoretically no material impact, however, the option chains are going to hurt your head for a while.
 This Options Clearing Corporation memo describes the adjustments for the August 2017 reverse split.
 It adjusts the number of VXX shares per option on the pre-split contract from the usual 100 to 25.
 The option strikes are not adjusted and the underlying symbol that the options trade against is VXX2, a new symbol—which is set at 25% of VXX’s price.
 These contortions are required so that holders aren’t left with fractional contracts–something the options clearinghouse doesn’t want to deal with.

 So, as an example, let’s say you hold ten pre-split call options on VXX with an expiration date of September 15th and a strike price of $10.
 Each contract was worth around 2.81 ($281) at the close on August 21st (VXX’s closing price was 12.77) so your overall position value is around $2891.
-After the reverse split your contracts are adjusted so each contract has 25 shares of the new reverse split VXX as its deliverable.
+After the reverse split, your contracts are adjusted so each contract has 25 shares of the new reverse split VXX as its deliverable.
 The strike price, $10 stays the same, and the effective price of the underlying that the option is priced against is the current VXX value divided by 4.
 So, if on August 24th, right after the reverse split VXX’s price is $51.08 and VXX2’s price is 12.77.
 Your options will continue to be worth about $281 each, and you still own 10 contracts so your position is still worth around $2891.
 The only difference is that if you exercise all your contracts you won’t get 1000 shares of VXX, you’ll get 250 shares.
-If you do exercise your shares the price you pay per share will be the reverse split value of the strike price, in case of the example above you would pay $40 per share (4*10) if you exercised.
+If you do exercise your shares the price you pay per share will be the reverse split value of the strike price, in the example above you would pay $40 per share (4*10) if you exercised.

 New options created after the split will be generated with VXX as the underlying, but the old adjusted options will hang around until they expire.
-I’ve seen reports that the liquidity on the adjusted options is not good and sometimes margin calculations are disrupted by reverse splits, so if you are planning on exiting your options, rather than just letting them expire you should consider closing out your positions and re-establishing them after the split.
+Typically the liquidity on the adjusted options is not good and sometimes margin calculations are disrupted by reverse splits, so if you are planning on exiting your options, rather than just letting them expire you should consider closing out your positions and re-establishing them after the split.
 For more on this topic see the end of my UVXY reverse split post.

-For regular, forward splits things are more straightforward —the strike price of the options are divided by the split ratio, and the number of contracts is multiplied by the split ratio.
+For regular, forward splits things are more straightforward —the strike price of the options is divided by the split ratio, and the number of contracts is multiplied by the split ratio.
 See the OCC memo on SVXY’s 2017 2:1 split for an example.
-This basic approach can’t be used on reverse splits (multiply the strike price and divide the number of contacts by the split ratio) because depending on the number of contracts held some customers would end up with fractional contracts—which is a no go.
+This basic approach can’t be used on reverse splits (multiply the strike price and divide the number of contacts by the split ratio) because depending on the number of contracts held some customers would end up with fractional contracts—which is a no-go.

 Updated Dec 17, 2019